saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 ### Additional resources:

 Here are several additional resources that are worth checking out.
-They include resources that are usefull in case you want to learn more about XPATH and several resources that are worth checking out in case you want to learn more about JSNAPy.
+They include resources that are useful in case you want to learn more about XPATH and several resources that are worth checking out in case you want to learn more about JSNAPy.

 #### Video tutorial on XPATH by Jeremy Schulman:

-Jeremy Schulman did a great XPATH tuturial that is worth watching:
+Jeremy Schulman did a great XPATH tutorial that is definately worth watching:
 - https://youtu.be/LwTv_G0VwoE
 - https://github.com/jeremyschulman/xml-tutorial